 About 36% of Americans intend to purchase life insurance in the next 12 months, and you may be among them.
-Which life insurance company is right for you depends greatly on what you are looking for, but some companies offer features that make them better than others.
-Knowing what the options are can help you decide if you will be better served with a term life policy or a permanent policy like whole or universal life.
+Individual policies vary greatly, but the best life insurance companies offer pricing and features that make them better than their competitors.
+Knowing what the options are can help you decide which provider and policy type are right for you.

 Different types of life insurance work for different people.
 We reviewed over two dozen life insurance companies for factors including financial stability, complaints history, customer satisfaction rankings, and product offerings.
 We also researched add-ons and riders that give some companies an advantage over others.
 What follows are our top picks.